pts/pts-xtiny/README.txt

 Q19.
 I need a libc with many more features.
 How do I benefit from pts-xtiny?
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
+You can copy some of the command-line flags `xtiny' passes to gcc and ld.

 You can use the linker script xtiny.scr from pts-xtiny.
 Just append `-Wl,-T,.../xtiny.scr' to your `gcc' command-line using another libc (such as dietlibc or uClibc), and benefit from some extra stripping of unneeded symbols.

-If your code contains constructors or destructors (i.e. code which runs before main or after exit(2)), xtiny.scr may not work for you though, and you'll get a linker error.

 Q20.
 Are executables created with pts-xtiny very fast?
 """"""""""""""""""""""""""""""""""""""""""""""""""""""
-Not particularly, because they are optimized for size (`gcc -Os') instead of speed, and functions in the xtiny libc are also optimized for size (e.g. memset is just a `rep stosb', quite slow compared to SIMD approaches (e.g.
+Not particularly, because they are optimized for size (`gcc -Os') instead of speed, and functions in the pts-xtiny libc are also optimized for size (e.g. memset is just a `rep stosb', quite slow compared to SIMD approaches (e.g.
 MMX, SSE) on some CPUs).